justinhchae/gis_project/README.md

 # gis_project
  A Starter Template for GIS in Python with a complete working environment.

+## About
+Just enough code to get started with GIS stuff in Python.

 ## Usage
 * Use this template repository to build scripts for GIS analysis in Python.
 * Keep this project and its environment separate from your primary project to avoid weird dependency conflicts.